Robotics and Artificial Intelligence

 Outcome (diploma or credits): Master of Science in Mechatronics (ITMO), Master of Science (TalTech/LUT)

-Duration: 2 Years, including two semesters in TUT/LUT
+Duration: 2 years, including two semesters in TalTech/LUT

 Career Options: experts in robot-enabled manipulation and manufacturing, autonomous ground, water and air vehicles and smart transportation, wearable, collaborative and medical robotics; medicine, namely: in the fields of surgical robotic technologies, development of various types of exoskeletons and mobile platforms for patients transportation, as well as robot limbs construction; in research institutions and design offices (design and construction of complex technical systems).
 Therefore, the graduates will be in great demand wherever there are machines and equipment that needs to be properly maintained and duly repaired.